The Best Gluten-Free Gingerbread Scones

 Step 8: Remove the scones from the oven and place them onto a cooling rack.

 Step 9: Mix up the icing.
-Ice the scones when they are fully cooled.
+Ice the scones once fully cooled.

-Store these scones in an airtight container for up to 2 days on the counter or 4 days in the refrigerator.
+Store these scones in an airtight container on the counter for up to 2 days or in the refrigerator for up to 4 days.

 You can easily freeze these scones with or without the icing.
 If you freeze them with the icing, refrigerate them for 30 minutes to harden the icing before placing them in a freezer bag.
 These scones will keep fresh for up to 3 months in the freezer.

-Can you bake these in a scone pan?
+Can I bake these in a scone pan?

 You can definitely cook these in a scone pan.
-Some scone pans are larger than others, so it can affect the amount of time needed to bake.
+Some scone pans are larger than others, so this can affect the time needed to bake.

 Gluten Free Gingerbread Scones